|Original Policy Date

 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

-Actigraphy is considered investigational as a technique to record and analyze body movement, including but not limited to its use to evaluate sleep disorders.
+Actigraphy is considered investigational when used as the sole technique to record and analyze body movement, including but not limited to its use to evaluate sleep disorders.
+This does not include the use of actigraphy as a component of portable sleep monitoring (see Policy Guidelines section).

 Effective in 2009, there is a CPT category I code for this testing: